vinny2020/golang-projects/README.md

 # golang-projects

-From Hello world to a webserver to a concurrency program.
+From Hello world to a web application to a useful library.
 Just a place for a veteran Java programmer to get up to speed in Go.